aiyyat/CodeTest/ThoughtWorks/README.md

 Solution to Problem 1:
 ----------------------
-My Solution revolves round the State Pattern.
-The way I saw the solution is that the Rover displays different characteristics in different (Direction Facing) States.
+My Solution to the problem statement revolves round the State Pattern.
+The way I see the solution is that the Rover displays different characteristics in different (Direction Facing) States.
 For e.g. When the Rover is North Facing,
->Moving up would mean incrementing the Y co-ordinate,
+* Moving up would mean incrementing the Y co-ordinate,
->Taking a left turn would mean Rover finds itself Facing West.
+* Taking a turn left would mean Rover finds itself Facing West wards.
->A Right turn from the North would translate into Rover Facing East.
+* A Right turn from the North would translate into Rover Facing East.

 Class Diagram:
 ------------------